-Although it's unclear exactly how and why it happens, when syringomyelia develops, cerebrospinal fluid — the fluid that surrounds, cushions and protects your brain and spinal cord — collects within the spinal cord itself, forming a fluid-filled cyst (syrinx).
+It's unclear exactly how and why syringomyelia happens.
+When it develops, cerebrospinal fluid — the fluid that surrounds, cushions and protects your brain and spinal cord — collects within the spinal cord itself, forming a fluid-filled cyst (syrinx).

-The following conditions and diseases can lead to syringomyelia:
+Several conditions and diseases can lead to syringomyelia, including:

-- Tethered spinal cord syndrome — a disorder caused when tissue attached to your spinal cord limits its movement
+- Conditions present at birth, such as a tethered spinal cord, a condition caused when tissue attached to your spinal cord limits its movement

-- Spinal injury — which may cause symptoms months or even years after the initial injury
+- Spinal cord injury, which may cause symptoms months or even years after the initial injury